+'''

-append :: List a $\rightarrow$ List a $\rightarrow$ List a append Nil ys = ys append (Cons x xs) ys = Cons x (append xs ys) dup :: List a $\rightarrow$ List a dup xs = append xs xs
+append :: List a \rightarrow List a \rightarrow List a append Nil ys = ys append (Cons x xs) ys = Cons x (append xs ys) dup :: List a \rightarrow List a dup xs = append xs xs

+'''

 Note that functional logic programs require a strict separation between constructor symbols (like True, False, Nil, or Cons) and defined functions or operations (like append or dup).
-In contrast to general term rewriting, the formal parameters in a rule defining a function contain only variables and constructor symbols.
-This restriction also holds for pure functional or logic programs and is important to provide efficient evaluation strategies (see [10] for more details).
+In contrast to general term rewriting, the formal parameters in a rule defining an operation contain only variables and constructor symbols.
+This restriction also holds for pure functional or logic programs and is important to provide efficient evaluation strategies (see [13] for more details).

-Logic programming aspects become relevant when considering non-deterministic operations, i.e., operations that yield more than one result.
+Logic programming aspects become relevant when considering non-deter-ministic operations, i.e., operations that yield more than one result.
 For this purpose, there is a distinguished choice operator "?" which returns non-deterministically one of its arguments.
 For instance, the following operation returns a one-element list containing either True or False:

+'''

 oneBool :: List Bool

 oneBool = Cons (True ?
 False) Nil

+'''

-Now, consider an expression that duplicates the result of the previous operation: main = dup oneBool
+Now, consider an expression that duplicates the result of the previous operation: